swedenconnect/technical-framework/13 - Signature Activation Protocol.md

 The SAD requested in the SAP binds the documents to be signed to the intent by the signer to sign.
 This is accomplished by the interaction of a number of independent information attributes and elements as follows:

 - **Sign request ID**.
-Identifies the sign request message for signing specific documents.
+Identifies the sign request for signing specific documents.
 This sign request is sent to the signing service from the service provider requesting the signature.
 The sign request bound by this identifier contains all detailed data about what is being signed.
-- **Sign message**.
-A description of what is being signed that is passed from the service provider requesting signing to the Identity Provider, via the signing service.
-The sign message is included in the sign request as well as in the SAML authentication request sent to the Identity Provider.
 - **LoA**.
-The level of assurance declaration asserting the level of security used to authenticate the user and asserting that the user read and accepted the sign message and approved to sign the document/s.
+The level of assurance declaration asserting the level of security used to authenticate the user.
 - **Number of documents to sign**.
 Ensures that the user is aware whether more than one document is being signed.
 This allows adaptations of the signing UI displayed by the Identity Provider.
 - **Identity of the signer**.
 Allows verification that the signature is bound to the appropriate signer.
 - **SAD Request ID**.
 Unique identifier for the `SADRequest` element.
 This identifier is later included in the SAD in order to accomplish a binding between the request and the issued SAD.